Last editedMay 202312 min read

 What is an invoice and what should you include in one?

 What is an invoice?

-Invoices can be used to bill for one-off projects or for recurring work, but they are most widely used to request payment after work is completed, and where there is an ongoing relationship with the customer.
-Traditionally, invoices came in paper form, either handwritten or typed, then sent by post.
+Invoices can be used to bill for one-off projects or for recurring work, but they are most widely used to request payment after work is completed and where there is an ongoing relationship with the customer.
+Traditionally, invoices came in paper form, either handwritten or typed, and then sent by post.

 In recent years, many businesses have used email to speed up delivery.
 But the most tech-savvy firms now employ specialist software to generate e-invoices immediately, with information flowing automatically between seller and buyer.